fcash-js/fcash-wallet-service/README.md

 # Security Considerations
  * Private keys are never sent to FWS.
 FcashApp store them locally.
  * Extended public keys are stored on FWS.
-This allows FWS to easily check wallet balance, send offline notifications to fcash-pay, etc.
+This allows FWS to easily check wallet balance, send offline notifications to fcashpay, etc.
- * During wallet creation, the initial fcash-pay creates a wallet secret that contains a private key.
-All fcash-pay need to prove they have the secret by signing their information with this private key when joining the wallet.
+ * During wallet creation, the initial fcashpay creates a wallet secret that contains a private key.
+All fcashpay need to prove they have the secret by signing their information with this private key when joining the wallet.
 The secret should be shared using secured channels.
- * A fcash-pay could join the wallet more than once, and there is no mechanism to prevent this.
-See [wallet](https://github.com/fcash-js/fcash-wallet)'s confirm command, for a method for confirming fcash-pay.
+ * A fcashpay could join the wallet more than once, and there is no mechanism to prevent this.
+See [wallet](https://github.com/fcash-js/fcash-wallet)'s confirm command, for a method for confirming fcashpay.
  * All FWS responses are verified:
-  * Addresses and change addresses are derived independently and locally by the fcash-pay from their local data.
+  * Addresses and change addresses are derived independently and locally by the fcashpay from their local data.
-  * TX Proposals templates are signed by fcash-pay and verified by others, so the FWS cannot create or tamper with them.
+  * TX Proposals templates are signed by fcashpay and verified by others, so the FWS cannot create or tamper with them.

 # Using SSL